olmallet81/URT/README.md

     Durbin-Watson statistic            0.106
     ```

-NB: the choice has been made not to copy Vector and Matrix, arguments of OLS constructor for performance reasons.
+NB: the choice has been made not to copy Vector and Matrix, arguments of *OLS* class constructor for performance reasons.
 Indeed, when the Matrix becomes large it can quickly lead to a significative difference in term of performance.
 Also, if *stats* has not been set to *true* the function *get_stats()* will not be called and the intercept will not be detected in the output.

-## C++ template class UnitRoot
+## C++ template class *UnitRoot*
 Declared in ./URT/include/UnitRoot.hpp, defined in ./URT/src/UnitRoot.cpp.

-Abstract base class from which all unit-root tests will inherit, it contains all the variables and functions the derived classes ADF, DFGLS, PP and KPSS will need.
+Abstract base class from which all unit-root tests will inherit, it contains all the variables and functions the derived classes *ADF*, *DFGLS*, *PP* and *KPSS* will need.

 - ### Member variables (public)
     - *lags_type* = default number of lags, long (Schwert l12-rule) or short (Schwert l4-rule)